mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ---
 ## Outline

+- Introduction; questions we want to answer; challenges to assumptions
+- Various answers from various individuals
+- My experiences within the coding industry and opinions about the future of AI

 - Introduction / table of contents
 - Different worldviews
-	- The "glorious future" / techno-optimist view
+	- The "glorious future" / techno-optimist view (Marc Andreesen, Sam Altman)
-	- The cautiously optimistic view (Dario )
+	- The cautiously optimistic view (Dario Amodei)
-	- The realistic view
+	- The nuanced view (Arvind Narayanan, Vitalik Buterin)
+- Problems (?)

 - The arguments for AI: Dario Amodei's essay